Print View

 Following a period of transitional governance and extensive national dialogue, on May 12, 2005, the Act to Establish the Truth and Reconciliation Commission (TRC) of Liberia was passed by the National Transitional Legislative Assembly and the TRC was tasked with investigating the truth about the human rights violations that had occurred during the nation’s civil war.
 In late 2005, following a widespread consultative process and public nominations, nine national Commissioners were selected to make up the TRC panel.

-The Liberian Truth and Reconciliation Commission (TRC) Project was launched by The Advocates for Human Rights on June 22, 2006.
-The project is designed to give Liberian refugees in the U.S. a role in promoting international justice and human rights as part of the truth and reconciliation process in Liberia.
-The project will also raise awareness of transitional justice mechanisms and the Liberian process here in the United States.
-The Advocates is coordinating the project at the request of the Liberian TRC.
+The Liberian Truth and Reconciliation Commission (TRC) Diaspora Project was launched by The Advocates for Human Rights on June 22, 2006.
+The project was designed to give Liberians in the diaspora a role in promoting international justice and human rights as part of the truth and reconciliation process in Liberia.
+The project also raised awareness of transitional justice mechanisms and of the Liberian TRC process here in the United States.

 IN THIS SECTION